Fox scores 33 as Kings beat Thunder for 3rd straight win - WHIZ News

+It was Sacramento’s third game in four nights — another reason for the concern about energy.

+“You take a win in that situation a thousand times out of a thousand times,” Brown said.

-Keegan Murray scored 20 points and Domantas Sabonis added 14 points, 15 rebounds and eight assists for the Kings, who won their third straight.
+Keegan Murray scored 20 points and Domantas Sabonis added 14 points, 15 rebounds and eight assists for the Kings, who shot 52.9% from the field.

-Sacramento defeated the Los Angeles Clippers 176-175 in two overtimes Friday night in the second highest-scoring game in NBA history.
-The Kings followed it by shooting 52.9% from the field against the Thunder.
+“The effort it takes to defend them for 48 minutes is substantial because they play with great pace, they have good creators and they’ve got shooting everywhere,” Thunder coach Mark Daigneault said.
+“So it’s not easy to do.
+But if you want to win the game, that’s what you have to do.”

+Brown said he knew the Kings needed to take the Thunder seriously.

 Isaiah Joe scored 24 points and Lu Dort and Josh Giddey each added 18 for Oklahoma City.
 The Thunder have lost all three of their games since the All-Star break.